YiweiShen/pulse-app/README.md

 # 📩 Pulse

-A lightweight menubar app that quietly checks the email inbox for you.
+A lightweight Mac menubar app that quietly checks the email inbox for you.

 ### 🍺 Install with Homebrew